-In the randomized PRESTO study, noninvasive vagus nerve stimulation (nVNS.) was superior to sham in the treatment of episodic migraine for pain freedom at 30 minutes and 60 minutes after the first treated attack.29 In both the ACT1 and ACT2 trials, nVNS was superior to sham therapy in episodic CH but not in chronic CH. ^{31,32} Preliminary clinical trials of nVNS in various primary headache disorders are encouraging, however, well-designed randomized controlled trials with larger sample size and long-term follow-up regarding safety and benefit is warranted.
-In addition, patient selection criteria needs to be defined.
+In the randomized PRESTO study, noninvasive vagus nerve stimulation (nVNS.) was superior to sham in the treatment of episodic migraine for pain freedom at 30 minutes and 60 minutes after the first treated attack.
+In both the ACT1 and ACT2 trials, nVNS was superior to sham therapy in episodic CH but not in chronic CH.
+Another 2020 randomized, double-blind, sham-controlled clinical trial showed when comparing nVNS with sham, no statistically significant differences were found with regards to the primary endpoint of pain freedom at 120 minutes, although differences were found with various secondary endpoints and post hoc analysis.